leonbrenda/leonbrenda/README.md

 # Hey 👋🏻

-My name is Brenda Leon, I'm a brazilian Front-End Developer student in love with codes.
+My name is Brenda Leon, I'm a brazilian Data Science Student in love with Python.

-Originally graduated as a Production Engineer, I believe in the power of programming for problem solving and world conquering. 👩🏻‍💻
+Originally graduated as a Production Engineer, I believe in the power of data for problem solving and world conquering. 👩🏻‍💻
-- 📚 I’m currently learning Web Development (using HTML5, CSS3 and JavaScript) and UI Design (using Figma).
+- 📚 I’m currently learning Statistical Analysis using Python and SQL.
-- 💻 Techs & Tools: HTML5, CSS3, SQL, Python, Git, Power BI, Excel.
+- 💻 Techs & Tools: Python, Power BI, Excel
 - 📍  From Rio de Janeiro

 **How to reach me** 👇🏼